Educational Visit

 Guided Tour

-Guided tours offer students of all ages a closer look at our exhibitions.
+Guided Tours offer students of all ages a closer look at contemporary art through an interactive exploration of MOCA’s current exhibitions.
 Led by one of our trained Art Educators, they last approximately 45 minutes and are designed to foster discussion and exchange.
-Maximum 30 people.
+Maximum 60 people.
 Currently offered Wednesdays through Fridays.

 Guided Tour + Studio Activity